matildedol/matildedol/README.md

 ## Ciao!
 I'm Matilde :)

-I am an enthusiast master's student in artificial intelligence at Bocconi
+I am a master's student in artificial intelligence at Bocconi

 I look for a profound coniugation of mathematics and computer science